flatkinson/EU-ToxRisk_Tox21/ReadMe.md

 Some of the notebooks can take a while to run, so, for convenience, the complete DataWarrior visualization file `tox21_data_for_eu-toxrisk.dwar` is available _via_ [DropBox](https://www.dropbox.com/sh/0iwk0ho59exhgkw/AABWLxsruT2huFpxvY-Ju77Pa?dl=0).

+Note that this is a work in progress, so things may change.
+For example, it has been suggested taht some Tox21 assays may be of lesser utility than others and could thus be excluded or hidden by default.
+I have not yet looked into this, but will do so as time allows.

 Note that the notebooks are based on preliminary work by Patricia Bento (patricia@ebi.ac.uk); the case study compound information was compiled by Anne Hersey (ahersey@ebi.ac.uk).
 Please address any comments or suggestions to me (francis@ebi.ac.uk).